-The PFCC is the Data Controller under UK GDPR and must implement appropriate technical and organisational measures (including this policy) to ensure, and be able to demonstrate, that the processing of personal data complies with the requirements of the Data Protection Act 2018 and the UK General Data Protection Regulation.
+The PFCC is the Data Controller under UK GDPR and must implement appropriate technical and organisational measures (including this policy) to ensure, , that the processing of personal data complies with the requirements of the Data Protection Act 2018 and the UK General Data Protection Regulation.

 The PFCC, through their staff, is responsible for ensuring that any personal data supplied is accurate and up to date.
 To ensure adherence to the data protection principles set out above, the PFCC will, through this and other policies, correspondence with data subjects (where appropriate) and via their website, make the following information available to the public:

-- The identity and contact details of the Controller; - The contact details of the Data Protection Officer; - The purposes for which the Controller processes personal data; - The rights of data subjects to request access to, rectification or erasure of personal data or the restriction of its processing, and - The existence of the right to lodge a complaint with the Information Commissioner and the contact details of the Commissioner.
+- The identity and contact details of the Controller: - The contact details of the Data Protection Officer; - The purposes for which the Controller processes personal data; - The existence of the right to lodge a complaint with the Information Commissioner and the contact details of the Commissioner.